 Any word that ends with ‘-cide’ means death to something.
 In the case of herbicides, it means death to some or all plants that it contacts.

-Herbicides are chemical weed killers.
-Non-selective herbicides kill everything, while selective herbicides are, well, selective.
-Until the 20th century, cultural controls and good old fashioned elbow grease were used to rid an area of weeds.
+Non-selective herbicides kill everything, while selective herbicides are slightly more choosy.
+Until the 20th century, weed management included cultural controls and old-fashioned elbow grease.

-Chemical warfare research from WWII determined that synthetic plant hormones and other chemicals could be used to kill many broadleaf plants.
-There are several chemical reactions going on when these chemicals are applied.
-Some grass herbicides work by halting cell production in the meristems (growth tips).
+Chemical warfare research from WWII discovered how synthetic plant hormones and other chemicals could kill many broadleaf plants.
+Several chemical reactions are going on when these chemicals are applied.
+Some herbicides work by halting cell production in the meristems (growth tips).
 Other chemicals starve plants by interfering with the production of amino acids or by halting photosynthesis.

-If you feel that you absolutely must apply chemicals in the garden, follow the directions exactly.
-Make sure it is the correct herbicide for the site and the weeds in question.
-Apply too much and the excess simply enters our water supply.
-You will also want to make sure that the weeds are in the correct life stage for the herbicide to be effective.
-If a chemical claims to be preemergent, it will attack germinating seeds.
-Postemergent herbicides attack growing plants and they work better on young plants.
-Postemergent herbicides can be foliar (leaf absorption), root, contact or systemic.
+If you must apply chemicals in the garden, follow the package directions exactly.
+Confirm it is the correct herbicide for the site and the specific weeds.
+Apply too much, and the excess enters our water supply.
+You will also want to ensure that the weeds are in the correct life stage for the herbicide to be effective.
+If a chemical claims to be pre-emergent, it will attack germinating seeds.
+Post-emergent herbicides attack growing plants, and they work better on young plants.
+Post-emergent herbicides can be foliar (leaf absorption), root, contact, or systemic.
 Systemic herbicides are absorbed and spread throughout the plant.

-Be sure to read product labels carefully and completely, and dispose of the container properly.
+Be sure to read and follow product labels carefully.
+And dispose of the container properly.
 Better yet, practice sustainable, organic gardening.